hunterloftis/stoppable/readme.md

 ## Usage

+**Constructor**

-First, decorate the server instance with a `stop` method:
+Decorates the server instance with a `stop` method.
+Returns the server instance, so can be chained, or can be run as a standalone statement.

 ```js
 stoppable(server, grace)